Original Resolution Calling on the United States Government to Help Bring Peace to Sudan

 Terms defined in this bill

-Refers to the agreement between Egypt, Saudi Arabia, and the United Arab Emirates regarding Sudan, which commits these nations to ending external military support to conflict parties in Sudan.
+Agreement between Egypt, Saudi Arabia, and the United Arab Emirates (UAE) regarding ending external military support to conflict parties in Sudan

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.